A stochastic perturbation approach to nonlinear bifurcating problems: Pitchfork bifurcation normal form

 which can be solved using Newton method to find the scalar coefficients $\{\hat{u}_i\}_{i=0}^{N_{PC}}$.

-The perturbation approach described in the previous sections can be exploited to explore the parameter domain, capturing the regions of non-uniqueness for the bifurcating system.
-For instance, as it can be seen from Figures \ref{subfig:poly_big_perturbation_normal} and \ref{subfig:poly_big_perturbation_uniform}, where a large perturbation of the parameter is considered, it is clear that the solution polynomials tend to enlarge their image space when $\mu>0$, for both Gaussian and Uniform perturbations, identifying the coexistence of the solution branches.
-In particular, in Figure \ref{fig:poly_normal_form} the shaded areas correspond to the support of the distributions associated with the parameter $\mu$.
-In the case of Gaussian distributions, we indicate with $supp_{99}$ the region containing the $99\%$ of the \textit{probability mass}, as Gaussian variables have full support on the real line.
-In both cases of large and small perturbations, the $supp$ of the Uniform distributions and the $supp_{99}$ of the Gaussian ones are taken to be similar to favor the clarity of the analysis.
+Firstly, as it can be seen from Figures \ref{subfig:poly_big_perturbation_normal} and \ref{subfig:poly_big_perturbation_uniform}, where a large perturbation of the parameter is considered, PC visually captures the regions of non-uniqueness.
+Indeed, the polynomials solving \eqref{eq:nomal_form_system} tend to enlarge their image space when $\mu>0$, for both Gaussian and Uniform perturbations.
+This first result illustrates how each PC solution, without any ad hoc initialization of the numerical solver, inherently encapsulates information about all deterministic solution branches.

-The information collected by PC solutions for large perturbations of $\mu$ can be further exploited to precisely identify the solution branches for each parameter value, considering this time a small perturbation centered around the value of interest of $\mu$.
-As it can be observed in Figures \ref{subfig:poly_little_perturbation_normal} and \ref{subfig:poly_little_perturbation_uniform}, smaller perturbations evaluate the solution branches in a tighter region, where their values do not undergo great changes.
+Such information, collected by PC solutions for large perturbations of $\mu$, can be further exploited to precisely identify the solution branches values for a given parameter value.
+This can be done by considering a small perturbation centered around the value of interest of the parameter.
+As it is reported in Figures \ref{subfig:poly_little_perturbation_normal} and \ref{subfig:poly_little_perturbation_uniform}, smaller perturbations evaluate the solution branches in a tighter region, where their values do not undergo great changes.
 Thus, the local extrema of the polynomials concentrate around specific local values of the solution branches determined by the perturbation support, and even if many different PC solutions are feasible, they all share the values of their local extrema.
 This way, by varying the mean of a small parameter perturbation and observing the local extrema of a generic PC solution, we obtain a computationally efficient method for branches reconstruction, as it enables their identifications for any parameter value without requiring any expensive continuation method.

+These examples also show that when the support of the parameter distribution intersects a bifurcation region, the non-uniqueness of the deterministic solution leads to a corresponding non-uniqueness of the PC solution for the perturbed system.